-It is important that you have an opportunity to express your views during your D.Phil.
-A graduate student representative is appointed each year to represent your interests within the Department.
+It is important that you have an opportunity to express your views during your D.Phil and there is student representation on the following committees:

-The graduate representative sits on the NDCN Graduate Studies Committee (GSC) and on the Medical Sciences Division's Joint Graduate Consultative Committee (MSD GJCC).
-If you have any concerns or feedback on the D.Phil. programme that you would like raised at the GSC or MSD GJCC, please contact the Student Club who will ensure that the matter is discussed:
+- Graduate Studies Committee (GSC), - the Medical Sciences Division's Joint Graduate Consultative Committee (MSD GJCC), - the Clinical Neurosciences Committee and - Staff Development and Athena Swan Committee

+If you have any concerns or feedback on the D.Phil. programme that you would like raised at the GSC or MSD GJCC, please contact the Student Club at student.club@ndcn.ox.ac.uk who will ensure that the matter is discussed.